Recognition in Delivering Value-based Healthcare

 - most importantly, the patient-reported outcomes including how their care and experience has improved under this model of care.

-The selected organization or team will receive an etched glass trophy, paid travel and accommodations for one representative to attend the College’s Honouring Health Leadership event and a complimentary registration to the National Health Leadership Conference.
+The selected organization or team will receive an etched glass trophy.
+Should the future permit us to return to an in-person event, one representative of the winning organization will also receive paid travel and accommodations to attend the College’s Honouring Health Leadership event, and a complimentary registration to the National Health Leadership Conference.
 A $2,500 grant will be donated to the selected organization, or team, for an educational leadership event supporting the translation of value-based healthcare leading practices within the organization.

 Teams and organizations are eligible to apply.
 Teams that have collaborated on the initiative can exist within one single organization, or within a health system.

 The successful nominee will embrace the concept of value-based healthcare with a focus on partner and patient engagement.
 Moreover, they will measure patient relevant outcomes and will use these outcomes to inform improvements to care.
 The successful nominee will strive to create value for patients, moving beyond effectiveness, determined to create efficiency in care.
 Their approach to care will be inclusive of patients, be driven by the care team in a collaborative manner with other partners under a focus of continuous learning and improvement.

 Nominations must be made by a member of the College and be submitted by February 1.
 Nominations must be submitted as one PDF file via the team and organization award online form and include the following: